RyanDaDeng/laravel-google-recaptcha-v3/README.md

 A star would be a nice encouragement. ^.^

-Future improvement (Will be done in a 1-2 days, everything will still be compatible with all test cases):
+Future improvement (Will be done in 1-2 days, everything will still be compatible with all test cases):
 1. Minor advanced code decouple and performance improvement
 2. Add Comments